adrianR84/Cosmic-Sky/README.md

 # Cosmic Galaxy

 A mesmerizing, interactive galaxy visualization built with GSAP and HTML5 Canvas.
-Stars gracefully connect to your pointer as you explore the cosmic expanse.
+Stars gracefully connect to your pointer as you explore the cosmic expanse, with dynamic shooting stars and customizable features.

 ![Cosmic Galaxy Preview](preview.gif)